samriddhikhar3/samriddhikhar3.github.io/resume.md

 ## Work Experience

+**ESI Center for the Future of Cities**, Research and Analysis
+_Philadelphia, PA_
+June 2022 – Present

+- Developed a Climate Resilience Index
+- Created statistical models to preemptively mitigate the student redistribution at schools at risk for closure
+- Coordinated stakeholder meetings for activists and public school stakeholders

 **PennPraxis**, Design Fellow
+_Philadelphia, PA_

-Philadelphia, PA                                                                             February 2022 – December 2022
+February 2022 – December 2022

 - Developed a vulnerability to closure index for Philadelphia’s school for local government and school districts to inform their facilities planning process
 - Created statistical models to preemptively mitigate the student redistribution at schools at risk for closure